Many are forced to flee Damascus for Beirut, but life is hardly safer there.

 Despite the differences in their ages and backgrounds, all of the men I interviewed had two things in common: they all fled Syria alone and none of them believe that they can ever go back.
 The gay friendship networks they used to rely on have crumbled, and their families cut contact when they found out about their homosexuality.

-Patricia el-Khoury is a Beirut-based psychologist who provides counseling to some of the most traumatized gay men to have escaped Syria.
+Patricia el-Khoury is a Beirut-based psychologist who provides counselling to some of the most traumatised gay men to have escaped Syria.
 She said that it is their isolation that causes the biggest psychological impact and makes them even more vulnerable than the tens of thousands of other refugees who have flooded into Lebanon.
 "Guilt is everywhere when I talk to these guys," she said.
 "They feel that it is their fault that they have lost their families."

 Just like Shadi and Kenan, Pierre, 24, left al-Raqqa when Jabhat al-Nusra took control in February.
 Pierre’s family knew nothing of his homosexuality until February, when somebody gave his brother a video that showed him cross-dressing.
 He told the rest of the family, and then shot Pierre twice in the leg.
 As we talked, he pulled up the leg of his jeans to reveal an angry red scar across his ankle.
 "This one broke the bone," he said.